gurusharma/RFID/README.md

 Following these steps, you will get your voltage divider ready.
 Make sure to check output voltage using multimeter.

 ### Assembly
 Now assemble all the parts as shown in the image below.
 Put the RFID tag inside its case.
+You may utilize any 'ground pin' for assembly.

 ![Circuit](https://github.com/gurusharma/RFID/blob/master/Circuit.png)

     Figure 5: Circuit Assembly with ports